- What Does Kanban Mean?

 Related: Free Kanban Board Template for Excel

-The beauty of the kanban board is its simplicity, and its ability to portray the project in a practical way.
+The beauty of the kanban board is its simplicity and its ability to portray the project in a practical way.
 Each column is a stage in the project, so the board gives teams and project managers an overview at a glance.
 Teams can see what they’re assigned to work on, and managers can track progress.
+Here’s an example of a kanban board.

 As noted above, columns reside on the board and are a way to break up the different stages in the project workflow.
 Kanban cards are organized under the column headings and are dragged to the next column to the right to indicate where in the production cycle or workflow they are.